RoseauTechnologies/Roseau_Load_Flow/doc/advanced/Potential_Reference.md

 the network.
 There are three ways to set the reference point for the electric potentials in the network.

-1. Settting the potential reference with a ground
+1. Setting the potential reference with a ground
-2. Settting the potential reference with a specific node and phase
+2. Setting the potential reference with a specific node and phase
-3. Settting the potential reference with a specific node and two or more phases
+3. Setting the potential reference with a specific node and two or more phases

 ### Reference with a ground